OctopusDeploy/docs/docs/api-and-integration/calamari.md

 - a Tentacle
 - via SSH to a Linux machine
 - a network-drive for Offline-Package-Drop targets
-- or locally on the Octopus server for deploying to Azure targets
+- or locally on the Octopus Server for deploying to Azure targets

 Deployments now proceed as follows: